line-break-attack/line-break-attack.github.io/index.markdown

 ## Disclosure

-Our findings were disclosed in 06/06/2025 to the LY Corporation Computer Security Incident Response Team and later confirmed by the Letter Sealing Team, who provided a [statement](statement-ly-corporation-anon.pdf) as a response.
+Our findings were disclosed in 06/06/2025 to the LY Corporation Computer Security Incident Response Team and later confirmed by the Letter Sealing Team, who provided a [statement](statement-ly-corporation-anon.pdf) in response.

 ## Team